Here's what we'll cover

 • Adults typically lost approximately 15% to 20.9% of total body weight over 72 weeks

-• Higher doses produced greater fat-loss percentages
+• Higher doses produced greater weight loss

-• Waist circumference reduced significantly
+• Waist circumference decreased significantly

-• Cardiometabolic markers improved across all doses
+• Cardiometabolic markers improved across treatment groups

 Weight loss outcomes in Zepbound's obesity trials and Mounjaro's diabetes trials are broadly similar, though these are indirect comparisons drawn from separate clinical studies conducted in different patient populations.
 No head-to-head trial directly comparing the two medications for weight loss has been conducted.